Written By Divya

 Published By: Divya | Published: Oct 03, 2025, 11:29 PM (IST)

 At a recent cybercrime awareness event in Mumbai, actor Akshay Kumar opened up about a disturbing experience involving his 13-year-old daughter while she was playing an online video game.
 Kumar has shared how his daughter was approached by a stranger who first asked her gender, and when she replied “female,” the person went on to demand inappropriate pictures.
 Shocked, she immediately stopped and informed her mother.
-Also Read: How Scammers Are Using eSIMs To Steal Your Money – And How To Stop Them
+Also Read: 7 Signs Your Laptop Might Be Infected With Malware

 Speaking at the inaugural ceremony of Cyber Awareness Month 2025 at the Maharashtra Police headquarters, the actor stressed the need for cyber education in schools.
 He requested that a dedicated subject on cybercrime awareness be introduced for students from classes 7 to 10, so children learn how to identify online dangers early.
 “This crime is becoming bigger than street crime.
 It is very important to stop it,” Akshay Kumar added.